Characters of Sonic the Hedgehog: Rouge the Bat

+Rouge was created by Kazuyuki Hoshino as a "slightly sexy" character, which he noted had not been done in the series before and required substantial trial and error due to her deforume appearance.
+Rouge's final design was inspired by the perceived "sexiness" of Latin women, particularly Jennifer Lopez, who had recently become popular in Japan.
+Her elegant kicking style was developed to differentiate her from Knuckles, whom her abilities mirror.
 Despite receiving a polarized reception with critics initially, Rouge is one of the series' most popular characters, coming in tenth place in a Japanese popularity poll in 2006.
 Marking her as the second most popular female character in the franchise, next to Amy Rose.
-She has been a major character in two television adaptions; Sonic X (2003–2006) and Sonic Prime (2022–present).
+She has been a major character in two television adaptations: Sonic X (2003–2006) and Sonic Prime (2022–2024).